MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 ### CTRPP-generated UnregisterXxx function

 Most developers do not need to call `PcwUnregister` directly.
-Instead, they will compile a manifest with the CTRPP tool and use the Unregister\*\*\* function from the CTRPP-generated header.
+Instead, they will compile a manifest with the CTRPP tool and use the UnregisterXxx function from the CTRPP-generated header.
 The generated function will look like this:

 ```C
 EXTERN_C FORCEINLINE VOID